Skip to main content

 Before we discuss setting up your email address, there are some basics you will want to understand first.

-Email Type – Each Akada user has the capability to send an email from a main studio email address and the email address associated with their username.
+Email Type – Each Akada user can send an email from a main studio email address and the email address associated with their username.

 Email Display Name This field allows you to set the name that will appear in the “from” line of your recipient’s inbox.
 Instead of your email address, it will show your studio name or any other name you’d like.